birtwistlelab/SPARCED/README.md

 # SPARCED

 SPARCED is a simple and efficient pipeline for construction, merging, expansion, and simulation of large-scale, single-cell mechanistic models.
-With minimal set-up, users can configure the model for high-intensity runs on a Kubernetes cluster (SPARCED-nf), or small-scale experiments on their local machine (SPARCED-jupyter).
+With minimal set-up, users can configure the model for parallel runs on a Kubernetes cluster (SPARCED-nf), or small-scale experiments on their local machine (SPARCED-jupyter).
 More information on the model itself can be found [here](THEPAPERLINKHERE).

 ## Dependencies